 4) Framed and Paneled Doors

-These are the most usual variety of door and widely used in private buildings.
+These are the most common types of doors and are widely used in private buildings.

 5) Glazed or Sash Doors

 These doors are extensively used in posh residential buildings as well as in public buildings.

 6) Sliding Doors

 They are commonly used for the entrance of godowns, shops and gardens.

 7) Collapsible Doors